Qualla Boundary: History

 The Cherokee were forcibly removed in the late 1830s from much of this area, especially the Black Belt in Georgia and Alabama, under federal authority as authorized by Congress in the 1830 Indian Removal Act.
 They were relocated to Indian Territory west of the Mississippi River, in what is the present-day state of Oklahoma.

 During the winter of 1838 and early the spring of 1839, the U.S. Federal Government relocated approximately 11,000 Cherokee from their homeland in North Carolina, in what is known as the Trail of Tears.
-Some of the Cherokee were able to evade the initial removal and hide in the Great Smoky Mountains, some were free to stay on their lands due to earlier treaties, but the majority of the Cherokee people were removed from the land.
+Some of the Cherokee were able to evade the initial removal and hide in the Great Smoky Mountains, some were free to stay on their lands because of earlier treaties, but the majority of the Cherokee people were removed from the land.
 This was when the main struggle for land at what became the Qualla Boundary began.

 The Qualla Boundary was first surveyed in 1876 by M. S. Temple under the auspices of the United States Land Office.
 These pieces were embodied in a map published as the Map of the Qualla Indian reserve.
 The Qualla Boundary is a land trust supervised by the United States Bureau of Indian Affairs.
-The land is a fragment of the extensive historical homeland of the Cherokee in the region, and was considered part of the Cherokee Nation during the nineteenth century, prior to certain treaties and Indian Removal in the 1830s.
+The land is a fragment of the extensive historical homeland of the Cherokee in the region and was considered part of the Cherokee Nation during the 19th century, prior to certain treaties and Indian Removal in the 1830s.
 William Holland Thomas had lived and worked among the Cherokee people for a good portion of his life.
-He had a knowledge of their traditions and language, and was close friends with some members of the tribe.
+He had a knowledge of their traditions and language and was close friends with some members of the tribe.
 The Cherokee valued and respected Thomas; he had studied law and was adopted into the tribe and named as successor by its hereditary chief.
 He is the only European American to have served as chief in their history.